Optimal $(2,\delta)$ Locally Repairable Codes via Punctured Simplex Codes: Introduction

 \subsection{Known Results about $(r,\delta)$-LRCs}

 In \cite{rdeltaLRC}, analogous to the classical Singleton bound for general codes, the following Singleton-type bound for an $(r,\delta)$-LRC with parameters $[n,k,d]$ is given as

-If an $(r,\delta)$-LRC achieves the Singleton-type bound $(\refeq{singletonBound})$ with equality, then the code is called a Singleton-optimal $(r,\delta)$-LRC.
-Due to its interesting algebraic structures and practical applications in distributed storage systems, several constructions of Singleton-optimal $(r,\delta)$-LRCs have been proposed in \cite{LJin,TamoRSLRC,LRCMatrixProduct,BChenLRC_d5_6,WFangLRCcyclic,WFangLRCsmallLocality}.
-Note that the Singleton-type bound is independent of the field size.
-In \cite{kupperBoundrLRC}, Cadambe and Mazumdar derived the first field-dependent bound for $q$-ary $r$-LRCs with parameters $[n,k,d]$,
+If an $(r,\delta)$-LRC achieves the Singleton-type bound \eqref{singletonBound} with equality, then the code is called a Singleton-optimal $(r,\delta)$-LRC.
+Due to its interesting algebraic structures and practical applications in distributed storage systems, several constructions of Singleton-optimal $(r,\delta)$-LRCs have been proposed in \cite{CaiHan2020bound,LJin,Guruswami2019how,TamoRSLRC,LRCMatrixProduct,BChenLRC_d5_6,WFangLRCcyclic,WFangLRCsmallLocality}.
+However, as shown in \cite[Theorem 10]{Guruswami2019how} and \cite[Theorem 2]{CaiHan2020bound}, the code length of a $q$-ary Singleton-optimal $(r,\delta)$-LRC with minimum distance $d\textgreater 2\delta$ is always upper bounded by $q^{C_{r,\delta}O(\frac{1}{d})}$, where $C_{d,r}$ is a constant related to $r$ and $\delta$.
+In other words, the Singleton-type bound is no longer a suitable choice to evaluate an $(r,\delta)$-LRC with large code length over a small alphabet.
+The following upper bound that takes the field size into account provides a good alternative in this case.